-Fortunately, other commentators have displayed greater subtlety than Miles E. Simpson and George H. Conklin (and probably myself) in their approach to Durkheim against the background of Judaism.
-Adam B. Seligman, in his otherwise extremely enthusiastic review of Donald A. Nielsen's study of Durkheim, sounds the following well-taken note of caution as regards interpreting the French philosopher's work from a Jewish angle:
+Fortunately, other commentators have displayed greater subtlety than Simpson & Conklin (and I myself?) in their approach to Durkheim against the background of Judaism.20 The latter, in his otherwise extremely enthusiastic review of Nielsen (1999), sounds the following, well-taken note of caution in regard of interpreting Durkheim's work from a Jewish angle:

-Nielsen makes certain broad claims to the diverse influences on Durkheim, from Aristotle and Bacon to Spinoza and Renouvier.
+'Nielsen makes certain broad claims to the diverse influences on Durkheim, from Aristotle and Bacon to Spinoza and Renouvier.
 He also attempts to tie his understanding of society and of the individual to Durkheim's Jewish heritage, and he situates Durkheim within a line of Jewish thinkers ranging from Philo of Alexandria through Maimonides to Spinoza.
-This lessthan-successful tack leaves the reader unconvinced.
+This less-than-successful tack leaves the reader unconvinced.
 Philo, Maimonides, and Spinoza were highly complex thinkers and their relation to the Jewish tradition could not have been more diverse.
-While it is no doubt true that one senses a deep Jewish resonance in Durkheim's writings, especially in his conceptions of the self and its relation to community (as in his idea of the sacred), much more serious work needs to be done in this direction than the casual and unsubstantiated remarks Nielsen throws out.
+While it is no doubt true that one senses a deep Jewish resonance in Durkheim's writings, especially in his conceptions of the self and its relation to community (as in his idea of the sacred), much more serious work needs to be done in this direction than the casual and unsubstantiated remarks Nielsen throws out.'
+(Seligman 2000)